Edmond Thieffry: Flight to Congo

+A Handley Page W.8b in the markings of Sabena, similar to the aircraft flown by Thieffry and Roger in 1925.

 At the end of the war, Thieffry returned to Brussels by way of Switzerland, arriving home on 6 December 1918.
 He returned to his practice as a lawyer, but remained active in aviation, being one of the founders of Sabena in 1923.
 He then devised a plan to inaugurate an air link between Belgium and the Belgian Congo.
 At the start of 1925, he obtained permission from the government for this hazardous flight.
-Sabena supplied a Handley Page W8f, which Thieffry named "Princesse Marie-José", after getting the support of his friend King Albert.
+Sabena supplied a Handley Page W.8f, which Thieffry named "Princesse Marie-José", after getting the support of his friend King Albert.

 He left from Brussels (presumably from Haren Airport as the present national airport would only be created in 1940 at Melsbroek, its Zaventem terminal dating from 1956) on 12 February 1925, with mechanic Joseph "Jef" de Bruycker and co-pilot Léopold Roger, heading for N'Dolo airfield at Leopoldville (now Kinshasa).
 Thieffry himself acted as navigator.
 The flight plan called for stops at Marseille, Oran, Colomb-Bechar, Gao, Fort-Lamy, Bangui and Coquilhatville, and should have taken seven days.
 However strong adverse winds and a broken propeller meant that it took 51 days.
 Finally on 3 April, after 8,200 kilometres, they arrived at Leopoldville.
 The first air connection was made, and Thieffry returned to a hero's welcome in Belgium.

 He made two further attempts to reach Congo.
 The first on 9 March 1928 in an ACAZ C.2 with Joseph Lang and Philippe Quersin, did not get any further than Philippeville.
 The second on 26 June in a Stampe et Vertongen RSV.22-180, again with Philippe Quersin, also failed, this time ending in a marsh at Clapier, near Vauvert.
 Thieffry then developed a plan to set up an internal air service in Congo.
 During his second test flight in Congo on 11 April 1929, flying Aviméta 92, Thieffry, with fellow flyer Gaston Julien, was killed in a crash close to Lake Tanganyika (only a mechanic survived).
 He was 36 years old.
 It would be another 10 years before a regular air service was established between Brussels and Kinshasa.